Tanker and Cargo Ship Accidents

 - And more

-Speak to a Skilled Alexandria Maritime Injury Attorney at the Law Firm of Walter Gabriel, LLC
+Speak to a Skilled Louisiana Tanker and Cargo Ship Accident Attorney at the Law Firm of Walter Gabriel, LLC

 The Law Firm of Walter Gabriel, LLC is a personal injury litigation firm with experience handling a wide range of disputes, including those that involve accidents that lead to maritime worker injuries.

 Fundamentally, the maritime industry is one that often pits workers against large multinational entities with significant resources at their disposal.
-Given the significant challenges typical of such litigation, it’s important that you work with an attorney who understands the dynamics of the industry and how best to guide a client through litigation in a way that leads to a timely and favorable result.
+Given the significant challenges typical of such litigation, it’s important that you work with an attorney who understands the dynamics of the industry.
+And that your attorney knows how best to guide a client through litigation in a way that leads to a timely and favorable result.